utility-toolbox/roff/docs/roff.1.md

 Support for all* Markdown features:

-> *h1 is reserved for the head and h5 & h6 are not allowed.
+> *h1 is reserved for the head and h5 & h6 are not allowed/rendered.

 - heading (h2-h4)
 - Ordered Lists